US and Chinese officials will resume trade talks in London on Monday, Trump says

 That marked a significant change from April, when tensions ran so high that trade between the United States and China came to an effective halt.
 The 145% tariffs on most Chinese imported goods made the math impossible for American businesses to buy virtually anything from China, America’s second-largest trading partner.

 But since then, tensions had re-escalated.
-Trump on Wednesday said in a Truth Social post that Chinese leader Xi Jinping was “extremely hard to make a deal with.”
+Trump on Wednesday said in a Truth Social post that Xi was “extremely hard to make a deal with.”
 Trade talks have stalled, Bessent said, apparently frustrating Trump.

 Last week, Trump posted on social media that China “TOTALLY VIOLATED ITS AGREEMENT WITH US.”
 Trump said that he made a “fast deal” with China to “save them from what I thought was going to be a very bad situation.”
 He added: “So much for being Mr. NICE GUY!”

-Note: This article has been updated with additional information